mskcc/tempo/docs/aws-setup.md

 ***NOTE: You can specify any name instead of `vaporwareAMI` for stack-name.***

 This command submits CloudFormation Stack for building the [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) for execution, which we will use for building Batch Compute Environment.
-When you submit the command you will get StackId ARN as a responce similar to this below.
+When you submit the command you will get StackId ARN as a response similar to this below.

 ```
 {